FCA's CCI regime

 The CCI Regime is a new disclosure regime which will apply to manufacturers and distributors of investments classified as Composite Consumer Investments (CCI) sold to UK retail investors.
 The regime is deliberately broad and applies to both FCA and PRA authorised firms as well as unregulated firms in relation to their CCI activities.

-The Government has already implemented legislation to revoke PRIIPs Key Investor Information Document (KID) and UCITS Key Investor Information Document (KIID) requirements.
+The government has already implemented legislation to revoke PRIIPs Key Information Document (KID) and UCITS Key Investor Information Document (KIID) requirements.
 The Consumer Composite Investments (Designated Activities) Regulations 2024 (CCI Regulations) which were implemented in November 2024 empower the FCA to deliver this new CCI regime.
 The FCA plans to implement the regime by introducing rules in new chapters of the Product Disclosure Sourcebook (known as DISC).

 Despite moving away from the rigid and templated format of PRIIPs KIDs and the UCITS KIID, the CCI regime does in fact comprise a hybrid approach.
 Firms will still have to comply with specific content requirements, alongside their broader obligations under the Consumer Duty.
 The regulatory rationale for this is to provide targeted rules to facilitate standardisation and comparability whilst also allowing firms flexibility to innovate and meet their customers’ needs under the Consumer Duty.